martynp/cot_publisher/readme.md

-A Cursor-On-Target generator for multicast and streaming data interfaces (TakServer).
+A Rust Cursor-On-Target generator for multicast and streaming data interfaces (TakServer).

 # TakServer Setup